Astralsparv/Picotron-Wiki/picotron_api/functions/scoresub/main.md

 ## Overview

-Retrieve and optionally store scores in the online daatbase of lexaloffle.
+Retrieve and optionally store scores in the online daatbase of Lexaloffle.

 This requires the user to be logged in and online (even if you aren't submitting any data); whether the user is logged in or not can be checked with [`stat(64)`](/picotron_api/functions/stat/main.md).